PandasThumb/pandasthumb.github.io/_posts/2020/2020-03-25-Another-genealogy-for-SARS-CoV2-genomes.md

 the same genomes as they were produced at different times, so we have to look at the branches connecting the genomes that they have in common).

-Rambaut's twitter feed and article are include resources on phylogeography -- the geographic distribution of the genealogical tree.
+Rambaut's twitter feed and article also include resources on phylogeography -- the geographic distribution of the genealogical tree.
 They both try to estimate when the epidemic started.
 I think that Andrew's tree estimates the time of the first fork in the tree, while Trevor tries to estimate when the first genome entered humans.
 On a quick read these come to quite consistent results, the former
 a little later than the latter.
 If